derickongeri/MISLAND/source/Introduction/data.rst

 Data sources
 ============

-LDMS draws on a number of data sources.
+MISLAND-North Africa draws on a number of data sources.
 The data sets listed below are owned/made available by the following organizations and individuals under separate terms as indicated in their respective metadata.